Scottish Widows Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Mortgage companies tend not to not issue a mortgage until they have details of a lawyer on their panel.
+A lender would not issue a mortgage until they have details of a lawyer on their panel.
 It can take a few weeks for Scottish Widows to deal with your lawyers application to be on the Scottish Widows conveyancing panel.
 There's no guarantee that your solicitors will be accepted.

 Copyright © Lexsure Limited, 2025